sveinse/lumina/README.md

 **Homepage:** [https://github.com/sveinse/lumina](https://github.com/sveinse/lumina)

-Lumina is a distributed framework for controlling lighting and home theater equipment (such as AV receivers, projectors).
-It can provide programmable action when events occur, either from the equipment and sensors or from the built-in web-server.
+Lumina is a small lightweight distributed framework for interfacing external equipment and provide programmable rules for controlling the equipment.
+The intended use-case is to control lighting and electronics in a home theater setup.
+It provides programmable actions when events occur triggered by events from equipment or from the built-in web-server.

-It is well-suited for being used by small embedded Linux devices, such as the Rasberry Pi, connected in a distributed networks.
-Each node (client) connects to a central server which provides messaging services.
-It also provides a small built-in web-interface.

 The Lumina framework is written in Python 2.7 using Twisted.
-It use plugin based client-server scheme, giving great flexibility.
+It is well-suited for being run on small embedded Linux devices, such as the Rasberry Pi.

 ### History